-The purpose of the Capital Investment Framework (CIF) is to support the spatial proposals as set out in the SDF and to depict where capital spending should be prioritised, what key interventions need to take place, where they need to occur and by whom.
-CIF must be aligned to the IDP and should help achieve the strategic objectives of the SDF.
+The purpose of the Capital Expenditure Framework (CEF) is to support the spatial proposals as set out in the SDF and to depict where capital spending should be prioritised, what key interventions need to take place, where they need to occur and by whom.
+This is to ensure that capital investment and project / programme implementation is guided by an over-arching, long-term strategic, spatial, financial and socio-economic logic.
+Mogale City: A first-generation CEF for Mogale City was developed in June 2019 and acts as a pilot for the rest of the country, it is referred to as Mogale City Capital Expenditure Framework.